WWH2.jpg

 Episode 1 – Simone x Mohammad: In the Jordanian desert's Azraq refugee camp, YouTube inventor Simone Giertz meets Mohammad Waheed, a retired Syrian refugee known as the camp's toymaker.
 Together, they collaborate to build a toy helicopter, bridging creative and cultural gaps to form a heartwarming connection.

-Episode 2 – Jax Jones x Fo Sho: In a village near Stuttgart, DJ and Producer Jax Jones meets Betty, Siona, and Miriam.
-Before fleeing Ukraine, the sisters were a successful hip-hop trio.
-They team up to create a track, discovering they all share a connection between their music and their sense of belonging.
+Episode 2 – Jax Jones x Fo Sho: In a village near Stuttgart, DJ and Producer Jax Jones meets Betty, Siona, and Miriam, three sisters who were in an up-and-coming hip-hop trio before being forced to flee Ukraine.
+Together, they team up to create a track.
+In the process, they discover how their shared struggle with a sense of belonging serves as a powerful influence within both their music.

-Episode 3 – Gaz x Bemeriki: Gaz Oakley, a vegan chef and gardening enthusiast, gains insights from Bemeriki Dusabe, a permaculture expert.
-Dusabe has spent the past 16 years living in a Ugandan settlement where he has established a foundation that teaches others how to grow their food.
+Episode 3 – Gaz x Bemeriki: Gaz Oakley, a passionate vegan chef and gardening enthusiast, gains valuable insights from Bemeriki Dusabe, a permaculture expert living in a Ugandan refugee settlement.
+For the past 16 years, Dusabe has been helping fellow refugees in his community by teaching them how to grow their own food using limited land and resources.